derkork/godot-statecharts/manual/manual.md

 - `state_stepped()` - called whenever the `step` method of the state chart is called.
 See [stepping mode](#stepping-mode) for more information on stepping mode.
 - `state_input(input_event)` - called when input is received while the state is active.
 This is useful to limit input to certain states.
 - `state_unhandled_input(input_event)` - called when unhandled input is received while the state is active.
 Again this is useful to limit input to certain states.
+- `transition_pending(initial_delay, remaining_delay)` - called every frame while a [delayed transition](#delayed-transitions) is pending for this state.
+The initial and remaining delay of the transition in seconds are passed as parameters.
+This can be used to drive progress bars or cooldown indicators or trigger additional effects at certain time indices during the transition.
+An example of this can be found in the `cooldown` demo.
+Note, that this is never called for transitions without a delay.

 #### Atomic states